adamSkiffington96/BunkerBoys/README.md

 ![App Screenshot](https://i.imgur.com/jrkuBpN.jpeg)

-- The information for each point in the story may be entered into a newly created object, where you may also add its connections
+- The information for each point in the story may be entered into a newly created object, where you may also add its connections:

 ![App Screenshot](https://i.imgur.com/BldBhag.png)